IEEE-NITK/Assistive-Listening-Device/README.md

 ## Technologies Used

 ## Implementation
- ~~Audio Collection:-~~ Audio is captured using an IM69DI30 microphone.
+ **Audio Collection:-**Audio is captured using an IM69DI30 microphone.
-### Audio Processing
-The captured audio is processed using python on a Raspberry Pi3.
+**Audio Processing:-**The captured audio is processed using python on a Raspberry Pi3.
-### Noise cancellation and frequency boosting
-The processed audio undergoes noise cancellation and frequency boosting algorithms implemented using Python libraries such as pywavelets,numpy and scipy.
+**Noise cancellation and frequency boosting:-** The processed audio undergoes noise cancellation and frequency boosting algorithms implemented using Python libraries such as pywavelets,numpy and scipy.
-### Wireless Transmission
-The processed audio is wirelessly transmitted to the in-ear speaker for playback.
+**Wireless Transmission:-** The processed audio is wirelessly transmitted to the in-ear speaker for playback.
 ## Future Plan